The Child Nutrition and Development Study (CHNUDEV)

 - Muhoozi, G.K.M., Atukunda, P., Diep, L.M., Mwadime, R., Kaaya, A.N., Skaare, A.B., Willumsen, T., Westerberg, A.C. & Iversen, P.O.
 Nutrition, hygiene and stimulation education to improve growth, cognitive, language and motor development among infants in Uganda: a cluster-randomized trial.
 Matern Child Nutr 14:e12527, 2018.

-Atukunda P, Muhoozi GKM, Westerberg AC, Iversen PO.
+- Atukunda P, Muhoozi GKM, Westerberg AC, Iversen PO.
 Nutrition, hygiene and stimulation education for impoverished mothers in rural Uganda: Effect on maternal depression symptoms and their associations to child development outcomes.
 Nutrients.
-2019. doi: 10.3390/nu11071561.
+11;11(7), 2019.